10.6. dataObject#

 This method calculates the argument value of each element in this

-and returns these values as new dataObject with the same shape than this object.
-This object must be of complex data type (complex128
+dataObjectand returns these values as new dataObject with the same shape than this object.
+This object must be of complex data type (complex128orcomplex64).
+The output data type will be float then (float64orfloat32).- Returns:

 - argObj

-is the argument function applied to all values of this dataObject.
+dataObject is the argument function applied to all values of this dataObject.

 - argObj

-- astype(typestring) dataObject #
+- astype(typestring) dataObject#

 Converts this dataObject to another data type.